Katie Hazel is a cat enthusiast and environmentalist. When she isn't working, she spends her time with her two cats, ages 19 and 2.

 Cats reproduce at a phenomenal rate.
-Due to the lack in regulations, cat overpopulation is a major concern.
-The Humane Society of the United States estimates that over 2 million healthy dogs and cats are euthanized every year because of pet overpopulation (Source).
-Spaying and neutering a cat is the best way to control pet overpopulation, and if your pet isn't fixed it's best to keep them inside.
+Due to the lack of regulations, cat overpopulation is a major concern.
+The Humane Society of the United States estimates that over two million healthy dogs and cats are euthanized every year because of pet overpopulation (Source).
+Spaying and neutering a cat is the best way to control pet overpopulation, and if your pet isn't fixed, it's best to keep them inside.

-8) Cats are Decimating Bird Populations
+8. Cats are Decimating Bird Populations

-They kill birds, lizards and other small animals.
+They kill birds, lizards, and other small animals.

-Tip: Use a Bell to Warn Birds and Locate Your Cat
+Use a Collar to Warn Song Birds

-9) They Could Be Poisoned
+9. They Could Be Poisoned